janosch24/hivemq-spring-boot-starter/README.md

 logging configuration.
 Further, if your application already uses a _Spring_ flavoured _logback-spring.xml_ configuration, it will be ignored, as the one from _HiveMQ_ takes precedence.
 Therefore, this starter is equipped with a _logback_ configuration, which you can include in your own _logback_ configuration.
-It is mainly derived from _HiveMQ_s original _logback.xml_, but adds some _Spring Boot_ specific stuff.
+It is mainly derived from _HiveMQs_ original _logback.xml_, but adds some _Spring Boot_ specific stuff.
 You can use it from your _logback-spring.xml_ as shown in the following example:

 ~~~xml